Valeeew/Valeeew/README.md

 - 🔭 I’m currently working on **ML engineer certification**

-- 👨‍💻 All of my projects are available at [https://valeeew.github.io/](https://valeeew.github.io/)

 - 💬 Ask me about **python, pandas, scikit-learn, ML...**

 - ⚡ Fun fact : **When i was a child, my dad thought he was hacked, but I just removed his access to his computer using the fail-safe mode so I could play the video game 🕹**